dantard/yanets/README.md

 # Yanets

-The LoRaSim simulator is software for simulating LoRa networks.
+The Yanets simulator is software for simulating LoRa networks.
 It is a discrete-time simulator in which the software sequentially processes a set of time-ordered events that are generated during the simulation itself.

 ## Introduction